lim6112j/lim6112j.github.io/_posts/2017-7-13-c  -summary .md

 For definition without an initializer: variables with static storage duration are implicitly initialized with NULL (all bytes have the value 0); the initial value of all other variables is undefined.

 ## Variable definition VS Declaration
+## C++ References vs Pointers
+`A reference variable is an alias, that is, another name for an already existing variable.
+Once a reference is initialized with a variable, either the variable name or the reference name may be used to refer to the variable.`

+References are often confused with pointers but three major differences between references and pointers are:

+You cannot have NULL references.
+You must always be able to assume that a reference is connected to a legitimate piece of storage.

+Once a reference is initialized to an object, it cannot be changed to refer to another object.
+Pointers can be pointed to another object at any time.

+A reference must be initialized when it is created.
+Pointers can be initialized at any time.